Neural Style Transfer: A Review: Introduction

 In this paper, we aim to provide an overview of current advances (up to March 2018) in Neural Style Transfer (NST).
 Our contributions are threefold.
 First, we investigate, classify and summarise recent advances in the field of NST.
 Second, we present several evaluation methods and experimentally compare different NST algorithms.
-Third, we summarise current challenges in this field and propose the corresponding possible solutions.
+Third, we summarise current challenges in this field and propose possible directions on how to deal with them in future works.

 The organisation of this paper is as follows.
-We start our discussion with a brief review of pre-neural artistic style transfer methods in Section~\ref{sect:preneural}.
+We start our discussion with a brief review of previous artistic rendering methods without CNNs in Section~\ref{sect:preneural}.
 Then Section~\ref{sect:derivation} explores the derivations and foundations of NST.
 Based on the discussions in Section~\ref{sect:derivation}, we categorise and explain existing NST algorithms in Section~\ref{sect:classfication}.
 Some improvement strategies for these methods and their extensions will be given in Section~\ref{sect:improvementextensions}.
 Section~\ref{sect:evaluation} presents several methodologies for evaluating NST algorithms and aims to build a standardised benchmark for follow-up studies.
 Then we demonstrate the commercial applications of NST in Section~\ref{sect:applications}, including both current successful usages and its potential applications.
-In Section~\ref{sect:challenges}, we summarise current challenges in the field of NST, as well as propose the corresponding possible solutions.
-Finally, Section~\ref{sect:conclusion} concludes the paper, and Section~\ref{sect:futurework} delineates several promising directions for future research.
+In Section~\ref{sect:challenges}, we summarise current challenges in the field of NST, as well as propose possible directions on how to deal with them in future works.
+Finally, Section~\ref{sect:conclusion} concludes the paper and delineates several promising directions for future research.